-On successful completion, students are awarded both an academic (Bsc (Hons)) and a professional qualification (RM).
-Therefore, the student must be successful in both their academic and clinical work assessments in order to complete their degree and qualify as a midwife.
+Students are usually awarded both an academic qualification (BSc (Hons)) and a professional qualification (RM).
+You must be successful in both your academic and clinical placements in order to complete your degree and qualify as a midwife.

 Click the links below for general information on midwifery, applying for courses and more.